muwasifk/stock-dashboard-prediction/README.md

 # Stock Dashboard and Predictor
 This project contains a custom web based dashboard for stocks as well as machine learning algorithms to predict the prices of various stocks.

+>FOR THE GRADER: Inside the code, the files that were written by a specific person has their name in the header comments.

 <p align="center">
   <img src="https://img.shields.io/github/stars/wos-if/Stock-Dashboard-Prediction"/>
   <img src = "https://img.shields.io/github/forks/wos-if/Stock-Dashboard-Prediction" />